 BLOCK In 2016-17, we collaboratively created a modified Course Guide in response to student feedback suggesting that at least some students found it difficult to 'see the forest for the trees'.
 In addition to expanding on the description of the material presented in each week of the block, the block organizers made an effort to explain how the material presented in each week was related to material in the preceding and subsequent weeks, and more generally how the material fit into the big picture.
 It is difficult to know how well this worked, but we believe it is a positive step toward clarifying for the students the conceptual structure/organization of the material covered in Block 6.
 We will continue working towards this goal by (a) making further refinements of the Course Guide, (b) making it more clear to the students its availability as a resource, and (c) by attempting to coordinate more effectively the organizational scheme it lays out with the instructional sessions in the block.
-For example, we may solicit comments and suggestions from instructors to describe in their sessions, as appropriate, how the material they discuss is related to the material the students have learned in previous weeks, and how it fits in with material to be covered in subsequent weeks.
+For example, we may solicit comments and suggestions from instructors on the current description of weekly topics in the Course Guide, and ask these instructors to describe in their sessions, as appropriate, how the material they discuss is related to the material the students have learned in previous weeks, and how it fits in with material to be covered in subsequent weeks.